Citable filing context

 Server-rendered

-FTV's research view summarizes recent SEC filing context, starting with business from Feb 25, 2026.
+FTV's research view summarizes recent SEC filing context, starting with earnings from Jul 29, 2026.

 FTV filing events and research context